NathOrmond/statistics-notes/README.md

 ### Common Issues

 **"Package not found" errors:**
-- Make sure you're using the `install_if_missing()` function
+- Ensure you have run `source("setup_project_packages.R")` or `renv::restore()` to install all project dependencies.
-- Check that you have internet access for package downloads
+- Check that you have internet access for package downloads.
+- Verify that the package is listed in `renv.lock`.
+If not, you may need to install it and run `renv::snapshot()`.

 **Rendering fails:**
 - Verify R and Quarto are properly installed